agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/01-introduction/lesson.md

 `AccountInfo` is a struct that contains information about an account.
 It is used to pass account information to the program.

-For instruction data, we use a raw byte array `[u8]` to represent the to represent the program's input data.
+For instruction data, we use a raw byte array `[u8]` to represent the program's input data.
 The program can interpret this data as needed.
 De/Serialization with Borsh or Serde is a common practice.

 ### Logging